weynelucas/drf-project-template/README.md

 # Settings
 You can setting your application with envinronment variables.
 Create a `.env` file inside the `project/` directory and set your environment variables, most variables names refer to [Django settings](https://docs.djangoproject.com/en/2.2/ref/settings/).

-Inside `environments/` directory are samples of `.env` files for development, stage and production (replace them with your own configuration)

 ## Core settings

 | Variable        | Description                                                                          | Default   |